Kotlin/kotlinx.serialization/docs/json.md

 > You can get the full code [here](../guide/example/example-json-18.kt).

-No class discriminator is added in the JSON output.
+No class discriminator is added in the JSON output:

 ```text
 [{"name":"kotlinx.serialization","owner":"kotlin"},{"name":"example"}]